-The cabin is an off-grid, 12'X20' insulated structure, with a 7'X8' loft and a 12'X6' deck.
-The deck overlooks a small stream and a cattail marsh and is screened in when necessary during the bug season.
+The cabin is an off-grid, 12'X20' insulated structure, with a 7'X8' loft and a 12'X6' screened covered porch/deck.
+That overlooks a small stream and a cattail marsh.
 It is in the center of our 90 acres and is very private but near to some rural houses, only our house is (barely) visible in winter and you might see some lights of one other neighbor when the leaves are off the trees.

 We are 1 and a half miles from the village of Belleville and 5 miles from New Glarus.
 The Badger State Trail runs across the western edge of our property.
 It connects with the Sugar River State Trail 8 miles away.
 Near by New Glarus has many shops, restaurants, Baily's Run winery and the famous New Glarus Brewery (tours daily).
 Everything can be easily reached by bike or, in season, snowmobile.